landrisek/platform-go-challenge/README.md

 While Redis caching can bring performance benefits by reducing database load and improving response times, it is considered a secondary optimization compared to the core functionality and quality of the system.
 As the system evolves, we will evaluate the need for implementing Redis cache based on performance benchmarks and user requirements.

+## Configuration
+For configuration was used environmental variables, for localhost development save under artifacts/.env and artifacts/.asset.env as a a lightweight and flexible option for simple configurations.
+For more complex structure can be introduce loading through yaml files, thus both needs to be properly secured.

 ## User Microservice

 In this particular case, the requirements specified CRUD operations on user assets, rather than CRUD operations on the user entity itself.
 However, it is evident that we cannot create an asset without an associated user.